paycoreio/docs/docs/getting-started/play-with-api.md

 ### Authentication

-To initiate a request to any of PayCore.io,’s endpoints, you will need to provide an API key in the  `Authorization`  header.
+To initiate a request to any of {{custom.company_name}},’s endpoints, you will need to provide an API key in the  `Authorization`  header.
 Unless otherwise specified, you should use your secret key.

 ### HTTP response codes